 Black Women, Gender and Families (BWGF) welcome research and theoretical submissions in history, sociology, anthropology, psychology, education, economics, political science, and English that are framed by Black Women’s Studies perspectives and a policy or social analysis.
 Interdisciplinary, comparative, and transnational studies of the African Diaspora and other women, families, and communities of color are also encouraged.

 Demeter Press CFPs: Click here to view all Demeter Press CFPs

-Feminist Philosophy Quarterly (FPQ) is an online, open access, peer-reviewed journal dedicated to promoting feminist philosophical scholarship.
-We welcome submissions from all areas and traditions of feminist philosophy, and our goal is to be a platform for philosophical research that engages the problems of our time in the broader world.
+Feminist Philosophy Quarterly (FPQ) is an online, open access, peer-reviewed journal dedicated to promoting feminist philosophical scholarship; papers are published and available at no cost to both authors and readers and authors retain the copyright to their work.
+We always welcome submissions from all areas and traditions of feminist philosophy, and our goal is to be a platform for philosophical research that engages the problems of our time in the broader world.

 Gender & Society (GENDSOC)

 Gender & Society is a peer-reviewed journal, focused on the study of gender.
 It is the official journal of Sociologists for Women in Society, and was founded in 1987 as an outlet for feminist social science.
 Currently, it is a top-ranked journal in both sociology and women’s studies.
 Articles appearing in Gender & Society analyze gender and gendered processes in interactions, organizations, societies, and global and transnational spaces.
 The journal primarily publishes empirical articles, which are both theoretically engaged and methodologically rigorous, including qualitative, quantitative, and comparative-historical methodologies.
 Gender & Society also publishes reviews of books from a diverse array of social science disciplines.
 FMI: https://us.sagepub.com/en-us/nam/gender-society/journal200793#submission-guidelines